The List of Kanye West Albums in Order of Release

 16. Eazy

-Donda 2 is an unconventional demo album by Kanye West, the enigmatic American rapper.
-Unfinished yet exclusive, it dropped solely on the unique Stem Player.
-On February 23, 2022, four initial songs were released, with more added in subsequent updates.
-West initiated the recording in January 2022, carrying into the following month.
-Singles ‘Eazy’ and ‘City of Gods’ preceded it, both making waves on the US Billboard Hot 100.
-A remarkable accompanying performance, ‘Kanye West: Donda Experience Performance,’ showcased the early version at LoanDepot Park and 47 IMAX theaters.
-Critically, the ‘V2.22.22 Miami’ edition received mixed reviews, particularly for its subject matter and song structures.
+Donda 2 is an unconventional demo album by the mysterious American rapper Kanye West.
+It is incomplete and at the same time exclusive to a special device known as the Stem Player.
+On the 23rd of February 2022, four songs were shared at first; more were added in later updates.
+West began recording in January 2022 and carried it over into the next month.
+It was preceded by singles ‘Eazy’ and ‘City of Gods’, both of which made a big splash at the US Billboard Hot 100.
+An incredible accompanying performance, ‘Kanye West: Donda Experience Performance,’ threw out the early version of the loanDepot Park and 47 IMAX theaters.
+The critical response for the ‘V2.22.22 Miami’ edition received mixed reviews, mostly regarding the subject matter and song structures.

 Collaborative albums